rfdevops/opsworks-environments/README.md

 # opsworks-environments
 Simple task for run opsworks environment with elasticsearch and kopf plugin.
 (BUILDING)

-* first of all, you need to create a user, in AWS with AdministratorAccess, for build a environment, this rule its necessary for create all stacks, layers, security groups, so you need a power access in your environment.
+* First of all, you need to create a user, in AWS with AdministratorAccess, for build a environment, this rule its necessary for create all stacks, layers, security groups, so you need a power access in your environment.

 For create a IAM role, go to console, choose your region, then go to Services > IAM.